rdglabs/Docusaurus/blog/_SettingUpDocosaurus/index.md

 - ### Configuring Docusaurus

   In `docusaurus.config.js` you will want to change some variables.
-You will want to fine this section to change the variables.
+You will want to fine??? this section to change the variables.
 The comments are helpful, the whole documentation is really good.
 This section is line 13-26 in `docusaurus.config.js`.
   ```js
     title: 'My Site',
     tagline: 'Dinosaurs are cool',